JunnanShimizu/Blackjack/README.md

 # Blackjack
-Blackjack implementation in Java for CS231: Data Structures and Algorithms.
+Blackjack Game implementation in Java.

-To run in terminal:
+To play the computer, run in terminal:

 git clone https://github.com/JunnanShimizu/Blackjack/